Skip to content

 Cons

 • $150k minimum monthly volume excludes startups and small operators.
-Trustly and Brite have no minimums.
-If you're processing $50k/month in payouts, Inpay won't take you on.
+It is a lower bar than Trustly's $300k or Brite's $200k, but if you're processing $50k/month in payouts, Inpay won't take you on.
 You need to be mid-market or above.

 • Custom-only pricing with nothing published.
 You call sales and negotiate without benchmarks.
-Solidgate publishes 0.3-0.8%, NOWPayments shows 0.5-1%.
+Noda publishes open banking rates from 0.1% and NOWPayments shows 0.5-1%.
 With Inpay you cannot estimate costs until after the first sales call.
 Makes budget planning harder than it should be.

 Ready to evaluate Inpay for your business?